 Send data from an app

-When you select what data you want to populate in the database column, you can either select a variable or type a value in directly.
+When you specify what data to send to a column, you can either select a variable from your app or write in a value:

 Sending key values

 Remember, the left-most column in your database is the "key column."
 The value stored in this column must be unique for each row.

 By default, when you send data from your app you are automatically assigning a random but unique value (a 32 character string):

 You can choose anything to be your key column, just make sure that it's unique per user.